 After the insurance company approves the supplement request, any necessary parts can be ordered.
 The repair shop may need to wait a few days for the additional parts to arrive before completing the work.

-The Difference Between an Estimate and a Bill
+The Difference Between an Auto Repair Estimate and the Bill

 “We make supplemental insurance requests every day, on over 85% of our jobs,” says Brandon Badell, owner of Badell’s Collision.
 “It’s important for customers to understand that any insurance estimate or body shop estimate is an educated ‘best guess’.
 We work really hard to avoid unpleasant surprises, but we also ensure that the job is done right.”

-Because estimates are based on an initial assessment of the car damage, it’s also a reflection on the repair shop’s expertise.
+Because estimates are based on an initial assessment of the car damage, it’s also a reflection of the repair shop’s expertise.
 Don’t waste time and energy running around town to get more than one quote for car repair work.
-It’s best to choose a reliable shop and let them work through the normal insurance claim process.
+It’s best to choose a reliable auto repair shop that offers a guarantee for their work and let the experienced technicians work up a detailed estimate.
+Then, that shop can help you file a car insurance claim and work through the claims process.

 Trust Badell’s Collision to prepare a fair estimate and repair your car right.
 We have worked to uphold the Gold Standard over the years.
 Our shop will work with your car insurance.
 Call us or request an estimate today.